openworkload/swm-sched/README.md

 ### Preparations after the repository cloning

-1. The project depends on swm sources, thus create a sym link to swm in ./deps.
+1. The project depends on swm-core sources, thus create a sym link to swm-core in ./deps.
 For example:

  Linux:
-  $> ln -s ../../swm ./deps/
+  $> ln -s ../../swm-core ./deps/

  Windows (as administrator):
-  C:\..> mklink /D .\deps\swm ..\..\swm
+  C:\..> mklink /D .\deps\swm-core ..\..\swm-core

 2. Optionally, you can enable unit tests - just install GTest package.
 Instructions are provided in the following section.